 - a default DN priority value to be used for the FQDN(s) identified by the FQDN filter when DN priority for DNAI is not provided or does not apply.

+- for the "DNS alternative" in clause 6.13.1.3: a default DNS Server configuration information; this information is optional and is associated with the default DN priority above.

 - a list of DN priority for DNAI that each associate a DN priority value and a DNAI for the FQDN(s) identified by the FQDN filter / rule when the DNAI applies to the PDU Session.

+- for the "DNS alternative" in clause 6.13.1.3: an optional list of DNS Server configuration information each associated with a DNAI and a DN priority for DNAI described above.

+The DNS Server configuration information corresponds to the DNS Server related information sent to the UE.
+It may include the address of the DNS server as well as DNS server security information as specified in TS 24.501 [40] and TS 33.501 [38].
+This information is associated to the (DNN, S-NSSAI) and specific to the FQDN filter in same "DN priorities for appDomains" rule and may apply only for specific (DNN, S-NSSAI) negotiated with the operator.

+NOTE 3: the DNAIs that apply to a session may depend among other on the DNN and S-NSSAI, the user location and network topology.

 - An optional spatial Validity condition that indicate where the rule is to apply.
-This may correspond to a geographical area, a list of TAI or a (set of) DNAI
+This may correspond to a geographical area (i.e. geographical zone identifier) or a (set of) DNAI.